otrv4/otrv4/otrv4.md

 #### Receiving an Error Message

 * Detect if an error code exists in the form "ERROR_x" where x is a number.
-* If the error code exists in the spec,
+* If the error code exists in the spec:
   * Display the human-readable error message to the user.

 * Otherwise:
-  * Display the message in the language configured by the user.
+  * Ignore the message.

 If using version 3 and expecting that the AKE will start when receiving a OTR Error message (when policy `ERROR_START_AKE` is set):